 The derivation of the Kalman filter assumes that the disturbances and noise are independent and white.
-Removing the assumption of independence is straightforward and simply results in a cross term $(E\{W(t)V(s)\} = R{WV}\delta(s-t))$ being carried through all calculations.
+Removing the assumption of independence is straightforward and simply results in a cross term $(\mathbb{E}(V(t)W(s)) = R{VW}\delta(s-t))$ being carried through all calculations.

-To remove the assumption of white noise disturbances, we can construct a filter that takes white noise as an input and produces a disturbance source with the appropriate correlation function (or equivalently, spectral power density function).
+To remove the assumption of white noise for the process disturbances for sensor noise, we can construct a filter that takes white noise as an input and produces a random process with the appropriate correlation function (or equivalently, spectral power density function).
 The intuition behind this approach is that we must have an internal model of the noise and/or disturbances in order to capture the correlation between different times.